kevintruong/til/Signals,-Part-2:-Pending-Signals-and-Signal-Masks.md

+## Where is Part 1?
+There is no official "Part 1" page.
+However we introduced a simple signal() callback at the beginning of the course.

 ## How can I learn more about signals?

 The linux man pages discusses signal system calls in section 2.
-There is also a longer article in section 7:
+There is also a longer article in section 7 (though not in OSX/BSD):
 ```
 man -s7 signal
 ```